-Earthquake-induced waves in bodies of water near the building (tsunami on the ocean and seismic seiche1 on lakes).
+Earthquake-induced waves in bodies of water near the building (tsunami on the ocean and seismic seiche on lakes).

-- Seismic vulnerability depends on structural type, age, condition, contents, and use of office buildings. - Hazard exposure and building vulnerability may result in substantial death, injury, building and content damage, and serious disruption of building use and loss of rentals and leases.
+- Seismic vulnerability consists of expected damages and losses. - Seismic vulnerability depends on structural type, age, condition, contents, and use of multifamily buildings. - Hazard exposure and building vulnerability may result in substantial death, injury, building and content damage, and serious disruption of building use and rentals.

-1 A wave on the surface of a lake or landlocked bay caused by atmospheric or seismic disturbances.
+A wave on the surface of a lake or landlocked bay caused by atmospheric or seismic disturbances.